Let us try to understand here the calculated column in Power BI, what is a measure in Power BI, and Power bi calculated column vs measure.

 - In other words, a measure is calculated on the spot based user’s interactions with the report.
 The results of measures are not loaded during refreshes, rather it is calculated on the spot.

 - Measures need to be defined in a table.
-This is one of the requirements of the DAX language.
-We can move measure from one table to another table without affecting its functionalities as it does not really belong to the table.
+To implement the DAX expression,it needs measure.
+We can easily move measure from one table to another table without affecting its functionalities because it does not belong to the table.

 Example: Sum of Sales Amount